9siri87526/CODTECH-Task2/README.md

 Rank Students: Sort students based on GPA or average grade in descending order.
 Display Rankings: Output the list of students in ranked order, including their academic performance metrics.
 This system provides a clear method to evaluate and rank students, making it easier to understand their relative academic standings.

+Conclusion
+The Student Ranking System provides a structured approach to evaluating and comparing student performance.
+By managing student grades, calculating averages and GPAs, and sorting students based on these metrics, the system offers a clear view of academic standings.
+This functionality supports educators in identifying top performers and areas where improvement is needed.
+The ability to rank students effectively facilitates better decision-making regarding academic interventions, recognitions, and progress tracking.
+Overall, the system enhances transparency and efficiency in academic assessments, making it a valuable tool for educational institutions.